 Associate Vice President for Human Resources

-Representative from SGA
+3 Representatives from SGA

-Representative from Staff Senate
+3 Representatives from Staff Senate

-Representative from Faculty Senate
+3 Faculty Representatives chosen by Faculty Senate

 Director, Counseling Center

 Director, Environmental Health and Safety

 Specific Policies

 Personal Protection.
 In the event of possible exposure to blood and other body fluids and to sources of contagion, students and employees must use appropriate PPE to prevent contact with blood and other body fluids and to prevent exposure in contagious environments in accordance with guidelines and universal precautions established by the U.S. Public Health Service, in accordance with requirements established by the Occupational Safety and Health Administration (OSHA) as published in 29 CFR 1910.1030, and in accordance with the University’s Bloodborne Pathogen Exposure Plan.
 In the event of a pandemic, the Faculty and Staff Clinic and Student Health Services will identify critical PPE needed to support a surge in demand and take steps to have those supplies at hand.